 In the study of the SWOT Analysis of KIOCL Limited, we know that it can again become one of the fastest-growing iron ore mining companies in India.
 It has a diverse portfolio and a strong financial position in the market through government support.
 It can grab opportunities like the rise in domestic consumption of iron ore to produce steel and the growing global automotive manufacturing.

 Even with such advantages in the market it still faces some flaws.
-An increase in competition, a change in government and environmental regulations are some of the flaws.
+An increase in competition and a change in government and environmental regulations are some of the flaws.
 However, it can reduce these flaws by improving its marketing strategy with the use of advanced digital marketing techniques.

 We hope this blog on the SWOT analysis of KIOCL Limited has given you a good insight into the company’s strengths, weaknesses, opportunities and threats.